Skip to guide navigation Skip to guide content

 Page contents

 Text content is important.
-For many websites, text is likely to make up the biggest chunk of page content, and for some screen reader users it may be the only content that they can consume.
+For many websites, text is likely to be the biggest portion of page content, and for some screen reader users it may be the only content type that they can access.

 Overview video: Five tips for formatting more readable and accessible text